fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v2.3.0/Set-AzureRmKeyVaultAccessPolicy.md

 ### Example 7: Grant Azure Information Protection access to the customer-managed tenant key (BYOK)
 ```
-PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso04Vault' -ServicePrincipalName Microsoft.Azure.RMS -PermissionsToKeys decrypt,encrypt,unwrapkey,wrapkey,verify,sign,get
+PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso04Vault' -ServicePrincipalName 00000012-0000-0000-c000-000000000000 -PermissionsToKeys decrypt,encrypt,unwrapkey,wrapkey,verify,sign,get
 ```

 This command authorizes Azure Information Protection to use a customer-managed key (the bring your own key, or "BYOK" scenario) as the Azure Information Protection tenant key.
-When you run this command, specify your own vault name but you must specify the *ServicePrincipalName* parameter with the value **Microsoft.Azure.RMS** and specify all the permissions in the example.
+When you run this command, specify your own vault name but you must specify the *ServicePrincipalName* parameter with the GUID **00000012-0000-0000-c000-000000000000** and specify all the permissions in the example.

 ## PARAMETERS